-Program Services • Enhances HIV testing, clinical treatment and prevention skills, as well as the acquisition of new skills and knowledge with didactic and skills-building training and consultation; • Conducts clinical preceptorships for community clinicians, utilizing MidAtlantic AETC clinical experts to improve diagnostic, treatment, and prevention clinical skills and interventions; • Provides expert clinical consultation and coaching to disseminate best practices and clinical guidelines for prevention and treatment; • Provides opportunities for clinical treatment co-management and/or facilitation of referral to clinical experts; • Provides capacity building to health professionals, agencies, programs to improve access to HIV prevention and treatment for minorities, under-served populations, substance users, and women through the Minority AIDS Initiative, by targeting minority health professionals and those serving minorities to improve the HIV Care Continuum; • Offers specialized training and consultation, to prison clinical providers in state, county, and federal prison systems, hospitals, and federally qualified health centers; • Serves as a resource, facilitator of forums and meetings to address current and emerging issues facing the health care system for consensus building, problem solving, and coordination of resources; "I can't imagine how Pennsylvania and the MidAtlantic Region would have fared with the HIV epidemic without the commitment, skill and vision of the MidAtlantic AETC and staff.
-They are a resource that is innovative and reliable.
-Their outreach has connected many disparate groups who interface in the areas of therapeutics, education and policy."
-Ellen M Tedaldi, MD, FACP (Director, Temple Comprehensive HIV Program) "The work of the MidAtlantic AETC has had a significant impact in Maryland on a wide variety of clinical providers diagnosing and treating individuals living with HIV/ AIDS.
-The MidAtlantic AETC training activities have led to improved clinical outcomes for persons living with HIV, increased awareness of HIV in the community and enhanced knowledge and skills to promote primary and secondary prevention of HIV infection."
-Van T. Mitchell (Secretary, Maryland Department of Health and Mental Hygiene) • Collaborates with state and local government health care agencies, institutions and initiatives to improve the HIV care continuum through collaboration, communication, training, and technical assistance; • Provides educational programming including distance based platforms to provide capacity building, facilitation of networking among health professionals and programs, and creating and supporting communities of practice; • Trains treatment teams on culturally competent interventions and care; • Provides training in the prenatal and gynecological care of women, including reduction of perinatal transmission through screening, testing, and medication protocols; • Provides training and coaching on trauma informed care to increase the quality of clinical assessment to improve health outcomes; • Trains clinicians on co-morbidities of substance misuse, hepatitis, sexually transmitted infections, tuberculosis, and psychiatric disorders in the HIV population through linkage with clinical experts and collaboration with other federally funded training centers; • Provide longitudinal educational intervention with clinics, programs, and care systems to increase continuous quality improvement, expansion to transform clinical services to improve quality, access and reduce barriers to care;

-• Provides quality management training to agencies providing HIV care to ensure that prevention and treatment protocols are continually revised to reflect the current standard of care based on the latest research and guidelines; • Conducts ongoing needs assessments of institutions, clinics, programs, and individual clinicians, so that training can be tailored to specific needs; • Rapidly disseminates information on advances in treatment and prevention via print, webinars, teleconferences, and the MidAtlantic AETC website and Learner Education and Practice Portal (LEAPP); • Conducts regular evaluation studies to measure changes in provider knowledge, clinician practice patterns and decision making, patient care outcomes, and HIV care system enhancements.
-HRSA Health Professional Shortage Areas (2015)
+Program Services • Enhances HIV testing, clinical treatment and prevention skills, as well as the acquisition of new skills and knowledge with didactic and skills-building training and consultation; • Conducts clinical preceptorships for community clinicians, utilizing MidAtlantic AETC clinical experts to improve diagnostic, treatment, and prevention clinical skills and interventions; • Provides expert clinical consultation and coaching to disseminate best practices and clinical guidelines for prevention and treatment; • Provides opportunities for clinical treatment co-management and/or facilitation of referral to clinical experts; Intervenes and provides training and consultation in response to HIV outbreaks and clusters; • Provides capacity building to health professionals, agencies, programs to improve access to HIV prevention and treatment for minorities, under-served populations, substance users, and women through the Minority AIDS Initiative, by targeting minority health professionals and those serving minorities to improve the HIV care continuum; • Offers specialized training and consultation, to prison clinical providers in state, county, and federal prison systems, hospitals, and federally qualified health centers; • Serves as a resource, facilitator of forums and meetings to address current and emerging issues facing the health care system for consensus building, problem solving, and coordination of resources; • Collaborates with state and local government health care agencies, institutions and initiatives to improve the HIV care continuum through collaboration, communication, training, and technical assistance; • Provides educational programming including distancebased platforms to provide capacity building, facilitation of networking among health professionals and programs, and creating and supporting communities of practice; Trains treatment teams on culturally competent interventions and care; • Provides training in the prenatal and gynecological care of women, including reduction of perinatal transmission through screening, testing, and medication protocols; • Provides training and coaching on trauma informed care to increase the quality of clinical assessment to improve health outcomes; • Provides clinicians with training on co-morbidities of substance misuse, hepatitis, sexually transmitted infections, tuberculosis, and psychiatric disorders through linkage with clinical experts and collaboration with other federally funded training centers; "The AETC has assisted in improving the knowledge and skills of our clinical team across all of our 8 clinical practice locations and has played an integral role improving care systems and increasing the workforce for HIV testing, treatment, and prevention.
+The training, preceptorships and consultation provided by the AETC has assisted our health care team in providing quality care to patients in primary care and HIV specialty care setting."
+Kelly Russo, MD, MPH, AAHIVS (Director, International Health and Infectious Disease, CCI Health & Wellness Services) and Emily Pavetto, RN (HIV Program Lead/Nurse Care Coordinator, CCI Health & Wellness Services) • Provides longitudinal educational intervention with clinics, programs, and care systems to increase continuous quality improvement, expansion to transform clinical services to improve quality, access and reduce barriers to care; • Provides quality management training to agencies providing HIV care to ensure that prevention and treatment protocols are continually revised to reflect the current standard of care based on the latest research and guidelines; • Conducts ongoing needs assessments of institutions, clinics, programs, and individual clinicians, so that training can be tailored to specific needs; • Rapidly disseminates information on advances in treatment and prevention via print, webinars, teleconferences, and the MidAtlantic AETC website and Learner Education and Practice Portal (LEAPP); • Conducts regular evaluation studies to measure changes in provider knowledge, clinician practice patterns and decision making, patient care outcomes, and HIV care system enhancements; • Assists local, state and regional health care systems in responding to outbreaks or clusters of new HIV infection and related disorders to improve public health response to reduce morbidity and mortality.